 Writing A Thank You Note

-Writing a thank you note is a fantastic way to express your gratitude.
+Writing a thank you note or writing a postcard is a fantastic way to express your gratitude.
 Here are some tips on how to write an elective thank you note.

 - Be sure to address the person properly (Name, titles, etc.)